ramit21/react-burger-app/README.md

 Single page application has only one HTML page where the content is rendered on the client.
 Where as on multi-page application, we have multiple HTML pages and content is rendered on the server.

+**Webpack:** Webpack is a bundler that also optimizes and transforms code.
+You can also create your own optimization/transformation rules.
+See resources folder for the webpack workflow.

+Run 'npm run build' to build the project into optimised production deployable module.
+This command creates a build folder, and we have to deploy the contents of this folder ont our build server.

 **Radium:** Use Radium to use media queries with CSS in JSX.

 **CSS Eject:**